timanrebel/TiCalabash/README.md

 (The iOS documentation is far superior to the Android documentation and is mostly valid for Android as well).

 If you don't have a features directory at the project root level, it will be created.
-The `calabash` command will rebuild your android or iOS binary every time.
+The `ti calabash` command will rebuild your Android or iOS app every time.

 **Querying your UI**
 * On [iOS](https://github.com/calabash/calabash-ios/wiki/05-Query-syntax)